 You are responsible for ensuring you are registered in the correct courses.
 If you are not registered in a course, the Department will not release any of your marks until your registration is corrected.
 You may check your timetable by using the Login on the Student Services website at https://student.uwo.ca.
-If you notice a problem please contact your faculty academic counsellor right away.
+If you notice a problem, please contact your home Faculty Academic Counsellor immediately.